 - 2. The EFC and CCRL will make submissions on the following issues: - a.
-Section 2(a) of the Canadian Charter of Rights and Freedoms3 (the "Charter") includes protection for the communal dimensions of religious freedom and includes freedom of religious association. - b.
-Ecclesiastical decisions of religious communities, including decisions related to membership cannot be interfered with by the State.
+Section 2(a) of the Canadian Charter of Rights and Freedoms3 (the "Charter") includes protection for the communal dimensions of religious freedom. - b.
+Ecclesiastical decisions of religious communities, including decisions related to membership and discipline ought not be interfered with by the State.